anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ~~~~
 {: #fig-statefull2 title='constrained stateful joining message flow with Registrar address known to Join Proxy.' align="left"}

-Because UDP does not have the notion of a connection, this document calls this a 'pseudo' connection, whose establishment is solely triggered by receipt of a packet from a pledge with an IP_p%IF:p_P source for which no mapping state exists, and that is
+Because UDP does not have the notion of a connection, this document calls this a 'pseudo' connection, whose establishment is solely triggered by receipt of a packet from a Pledge with an IP_p%IF:p_P source for which no mapping state exists, and that is
 termined by a connection expiry timer E.

 If an untrusted Pledge that can only use link-local addressing wants to contact a trusted Registrar, and the Registrar is more than one hop away, it sends its DTLS messages to the Join Proxy.

+When a proxy receives an ICMP error message from the Registrar or Plege, for which mapping state exist, the proxy SHOULD map the ICMP message as it would map a UDP message and forward the ICMP message to the Registrar / Pledge.
+Processing of ICMP messages SHOULD NOT reset the connection expiry timer.

+To protect itself and the Registrar against malfunctioning Pledges and or denial of service attacks, the join proxy SHOULD limit the number of simultaneous mapping states on per ip address to 2 and the number of simultaneous mapping states per interface to 10.
+When mapping state can not be built due to exhausted state, the proxy SHOULD return an  ICMP error (1), "Destination Port Unreachable" message with code (1), "Communication with destination  administratively prohibited".

 ## Stateless Join Proxy {#jpy-encapsulation-protocol}

-Stateless join proxy operation eliminates the need and complexity to maintain per UDP connection mapping state on the proxy and the state machinery to build, maintain and
+Stateless Join Proxy operation eliminates the need and complexity to maintain per UDP connection mapping state on the proxy and the state machinery to build, maintain and
 remove this mapping state.
 It also removes the need to protect this mapping state against DoS attacks and may also reduce memory and CPU requirements on the proxy.

-Stateless join proxy operations works by encapsulating the DTLS messages into a new CoAP header {{RFC7252}}.
+Stateless Join Proxy operations works by encapsulating the DTLS messages into a new CoAP header {{RFC7252}}.
 This new CoAP header is designed to be as minimalistic as possible.
 The use of CoAP here costs a XXX bytes more than a custom encapsulation, but simplies much of the operation, as well as permitting the result to pass through CoAP proxies, CoAP to HTTP proxies, and other mechanisms that might be introduced into a network.
 This also eliminates custom code that is only rarely used, which may reduce bugs.